Pit Boss Smoked Chicken Quarters

 Dry Brine

-Dry brining is another alternative and skips all the mess of huge amounts of brine mixture to get rid of.
+Dry brining is another alternative that skips the mess of getting rid of huge amounts of brine mixture.
 Coat the entire chicken with a salt and pepper mix.
-Place in the refrigerator overnight, on a baking sheet.
+Place in the refrigerator overnight on a baking sheet.

 The skin should look dry and powdery, which means it’s soaked into the meat and drawn the moisture with it.
 This will give nice crispy skin and lock in the internal juices.